PowerUpStudios/iServer/README.md

 # Setup

-Firstly, you need to create a "server" folder and an "index.html" file inside (like in replit HTML projects)
+Firstly, you need to create a "server" folder and an "index.html" file inside

 Then, write you HTML code inside "index.html"